 If any of the events in paragraphs 3 – 7 occur, port CCMs, shall facilitate entry of the fishing vessel to allow disembarkation of the crew member and, to the extent possible, assist in any investigations if so requested by the flag CCM.

-In the event that, after disembarkation from a fishing vessel of a crew member, a possible violation involving assault or harassment of the crew while on board the fishing vessel, [the shall notify], in writing, the flag CCM and the Secretariat, and the flag CCM shall:
+In the event that, after disembarkation from a fishing vessel of a crew member, a possible violation involving assault or harassment of the crew while on board the fishing vessel is identified, the port CMM shall notify, in writing, the flag CCM and the Secretariat, and the flag CCM shall:

-immediately investigate the event based on the information provided by the crew provider and take any appropriate action in response to the results of the investigation;
+immediately investigate the event based on the information provided by the crew provider and port CCM and take any appropriate action in response to the results of the investigation;

-cooperate fully in any investigation conducted by the /crew provider , including providing the report to the crew member provider and appropriate authorities of the incident; and
+cooperate fully in any investigation conducted by the /crew provider or port CCM, including providing the report to the crew member provider and appropriate authorities of the incident; and

-notify the crew provider and the Secretariat of the results of its investigation and any actions taken.
+notify the crew provider or port CCM]and the Secretariat of the results of its investigation and any actions taken.

-Notwithstanding paragraph 1 CCMs shall ensure that any authorized High Seas Boarding and Inspection vessels flying their flag cooperate, to the greatest extent possible, in any search and rescue operation involving a crew member.
+Notwithstanding paragraph 1 CCMs shall encourage any authorized High Seas Boarding and Inspection vessels flying their flag facilitate any search and rescue operation involving a crew member.
 CCMs shall also encourage any other vessels flying their flag to participate, to the greatest extent possible, in any search and rescue operations involving a crew member.

 Where requested, relevant crew provider and CCMs shall cooperate in each other’s investigations including providing their incident reports for any incidents indicated in paragraphs 3 through 8 to facilitate any investigations as appropriate.

-.
+15ter.
+CCMs are encouraged to develop national level regulations that mitigate the scope for unethical recruitment practice as appropriate, and to appoint an official point of contact to facilitate timely information exchange with regard to the implementation of this Measure.
+The official point of contact shall be updated as appropriate.

+17Alt.
+CCMs shall advise the Commission (in Part 2 of their Annual Report) on implementation of this CMM.

-To implement this Measure, developed CCMs are encouraged to make concerted efforts and consider innovative options to assist developing CCMs, both flag CCMs and coastal CCMs, in the development and strengthening of relevant domestic legislation and in the enforcement of that legislation, including working with local industries (which includes crew providers) to help them meet the minimum standards in this Measure.
+To implement this Measure, developed CCMs are encouraged to make efforts and consider options to assist developing CCMs, both flag CCMs and coastal CCMs, , including working with local industries (which includes crew providers) to help them meet the minimum standards in this Measure.

 This measure will take effect on 1 January 2023